microsoftgraph/msgraph-sdk-java/README.md

 ## 5. Update Schedule

-The Microsoft Graph Java SDK is scheduled to be updated during the week of the second and fourth Tuesday of each month.
+The Microsoft Graph Java SDK is scheduled to be updated during the second and fourth week of each month

 ## 6. Issues